International Space University

-The International Space University (ISU) is a higher education institute headquartered in Illkirch-Graffenstaden, a suburb of Strasbourg, France.
-It is dedicated to the discovery, research, and development of outer space and its applications for peaceful purposes, through international and multidisciplinary education and research programs.
-ISU was founded in 1987 and is registered in France and in the United States as a non profit organisation.
-As of April 2020, there were over 5000 ISU alumni from 109 countries.
+The International Space University (ISU) is a higher education institute dedicated to the discovery, research, and development of outer space and its applications for peaceful purposes, through international and multidisciplinary education and research programs.
+ISU was founded in 1987 by Peter H. Diamandis, Todd B. Hawley and Robert D. Richards, incorporated on July 15, 1987 in Massachusetts as a 501(c)3 non-profit corporation originally called 'International Space University Project, Inc.' (ISU changed its corproate name to 'International Space University Organization, Inc.' in 1991).